srinukindia/SK_FETCH_EVALUATION/04_FETCH_EMAIIL.md

     SELECT TO_DATE(TO_TIMESTAMP(1609687542000));
     Result: 52978-12-19

-2] I also see that PURCHASEDATE RECEIPTS fiels is coming as NULL.
+2] We also see that PURCHASEDATE RECEIPTS fiels is coming as NULL.
 In such rare cases, can we assume 1st of the Calendar month in which we received the file as the defautl PURCHASEDATE.

-3] In BRANDS file, I see there are some duplicates.
+3] In BRANDS file, we see there are some duplicates.
 Where in the BARCODE for below reocrds is repetitive although id field is unique.

 *Ex:*